 Intensive Care Units (ICUs) provide care for critically ill patients and often operate near full capacity (Green 2002).
 ICU admissions in the US have increased by 48.8% from 2002 through 2009 (Mullins et al. 2013), and the usage of ICUs will likely continue to rise with the population aging (Milbrandt et al. 2008).
 The high cost of ICU care and rising use of ICUs make it of increasing interest to develop a better understanding of the ICU admission decision.
-In this work, we focus our attention on the ICU admission decisions for patients in general medical-surgical wards and the Transitional Care Unit (TCU), because unplanned transfers to the ICU from these units are associated with worse patient outcomes than direct admissions (Barnett et al. 2002, Simpson et al. 2005, Luyt et al. 2007).
-Indeed, these patients typically have over three times higher mortality than expected and have longer length-of-stay (LOS) by 10 days (Escobar et al. 2011).
-In this work, we use a real-time physiologic risk score (Escobar et al. 2012) for patients staying in the general ward and the TCU to develop an understanding of the potential benefits and costs of proactively transferring patients to the ICU based on the risk score before they experience rapid deterioration.
+In this work, we focus our attention on ICU admission decisions for patients in general medical-surgical wards and Transitional Care Units (TCUs), because unplanned transfers to the ICU from these units are associated with worse patient outcomes than direct admissions (e.g., Barnett et al. (2002), Luyt et al. (2007)).
+We use a physiologic risk score (Escobar et al. 2012) that is dynamically updated for patients staying in the general ward and the TCU to develop an understanding of the potential benefits and costs of proactively transferring patients to the ICU based on the risk score before they experience rapid deterioration.

-Recognizing the risks associated with unplanned transfers, the US Institute for Healthcare Improvement advocates for the development of early warning systems to support the work of rapid response teams (RRTs)

-with the hope that this would reduce catastrophic medical events that can lead to unplanned transfer to the ICU or in-hospital death on the ward or TCU (Duncan et al. 2012).
+Recognizing the risks associated with unplanned transfers, the US Institute for Healthcare Improvement advocates for the development of early warning systems to support the work of rapid response teams (RRTs) with the hope that this would reduce catastrophic medical events that can lead to unplanned transfer to the ICU or in-hospital death on the ward or TCU (Duncan et al. 2012).
 A rapid response team is a team of clinicians who bring critical care expertise to the bedside of the patient who exhibits early signs of clinical deterioration.
 No standard detection mechanism exists for RRTs.
 Some teams employ manually assigned scores such as the Modified Early Warning Score (MEWS) (Stenhouse et al. 2000) and the National Early Warning Score (NEWS) (Royal College of Physicians 2012).
 Unfortunately, these scores are quite coarse and can suffer from high false positive and false negative rates (Escobar et al. 2012, Gao et al. 2007).

-The setting for our work is Kaiser Permanente Northern California (KPNC), an integrated health care delivery system that routinely uses severity of illness and longitudinal comorbidity scores for internal quality assurance.
-As is the case with some university hospitals (e.g., Kollef et al. (2014)), KPNC is starting to embed predictive models into the electronic medical record (EMR).
-KPNC has developed an early warning system that provides clinicians in the emergency department (ED) and general medical-surgical wards with a severity of illness score (Laboratory-based Acute Physiology Score, version 2, LAPS2), a longitudinal comorbidity score (COmorbidity Point Score, COPS2), as well as a real-time in-hospital deterioration risk estimate (Early Detection of Impending Physiologic Deterioration score, version 2, EDIP2) (Escobar et al. 2012, 2013).
-The real time scoring system can provide clinicians with deterioration estimates every 6 hours and has recently been deployed to provide real-time risk scores to alert a RRT at two pilot hospitals.
-There are ongoing discussions by KPNC management for further deployment at additional hospitals.
+Our study setting is Kaiser Permanente Northern California (KPNC), an integrated health care delivery system that routinely uses severity of illness and longitudinal comorbidity scores for internal quality assurance.
+Similar to some university hospitals (e.g., Kollef et al. (2014)), KPNC is starting to embed predictive models into the electronic medical record (EMR).
+KPNC has developed an early warning system that provides clinicians in the emergency department (ED) and general medical-surgical wards with a severity of illness score (Laboratory-based Acute Physiology Score, version 2, LAPS2), a comorbidity score (COmorbidity Point Score, COPS2), as well as a dynamic in-hospital deterioration risk estimate (Early Detection of Impending Physiologic Deterioration score, version 2, EDIP2) (Escobar et al. 2012, 2013) which is updated throughout a patient's stay in the ward/TCU.
+The score is updated every 6 hours and has recently been deployed to provide dynamic risk scores to alert a RRT at two pilot hospitals (Kipnis et al. 2016).